lancejpollard/cockpit/README.markdown

 ### Other API Notes

 When you specify the DSL, that creates a flat tree of defaults, which aren't saved to the database.
-Then when you updated the setting, it saves to the database, otherwise when the value is read it and null, it will use the default from the database.
+Then when you update the setting, it saves to the database, otherwise when the value is read and is null, it will use the default from the in-memory/dsl-defined tree.

 You can also associate a hash with each setting definition.
 This is great for say options, defaults, titles and tooltips, etc.  Here's an example: